 Gold was reportedly first discovered in Independence, Colorado in 1879, and by 1880, over 300 prospectors inhabited the area.
 By 1882, Independence was home to over 40 businesses, three post offices, and over 1,500 people.
-Eventually however, the long winters and continuing growth of the neighboring city of Aspen discouraged the development of Independence, and shortly after the boom, the bust was quick to follow.
+Eventually, however, the long winters and continuing growth of the neighboring city of Aspen discouraged the development of Independence, and shortly after the boom, the bust was quick to follow.
 Today, Independence isn’t pulling any gold from the ground, but the century-old structures still draw in interested hikers and historians.
 During the summer months, guided tours are available throughout the ghost town, and visitors are encouraged to respect the fragile space and explore the roads and restored cabins on their own.

 Lulu Ghost Town, Rocky Mountain National Park, Colorado

-Founded in 1879 by the lure of silver in them thar hills, the city of Lulu had a quick boom followed by slow bust, providing a flourishing decade right after its development, and complete abandonment nearly a century later.
-The Lulu Ghost Town can now be found within the boundaries of Rocky Mountain National Park, and can be reached by hikers via a 6-mile hike from the Colorado River trailhead.
+Founded in 1879 by the lure of silver in them thar hills, the city of Lulu had a quick boom followed by a slow bust, providing a flourishing decade right after its development, and complete abandonment nearly a century later.
+The Lulu Ghost Town can now be found within the boundaries of Rocky Mountain National Park and can be reached by hikers via a 6‑mile hike from the Colorado River trailhead.
 Upon any visit, sightseers at Lulu can expect to see the remnants of old cabins and other structures, and a faint sense of what life was like in the days of the old west.

 Kennecott Mines, Wrangler-St. Elias National Park, Alaska

-Considered to be one the best remaining examples of early 20th century copper mining, Wrangler-St. Elias National Park purchased much of the historic Kennecott Mining Town, preserving this National Historic Landmark for years to come.
-Many of the structures of this self-contained company town haven’t had regular visitors for over 60 years, and while some of the facades have crumbled over that time, with each visit and hike into it’s not hard to imagine the men, women and families that called this mining town home.
+Considered to be one of the best remaining examples of early 20th-century copper mining, Wrangler-St. Elias National Park purchased much of the historic Kennecott Mining Town, preserving this National Historic Landmark for years to come.
+Many of the structures of this self-contained company town haven’t had regular visitors for over 60 years, and while some of the facades have crumbled over that time, with each visit and hike into it’s not hard to imagine the men, women, and families that called this mining town home.
 A great place to start exploring the Kennecott Mines is at the Kennecott Visitors Center, which provides both a central hub for the sprawling trail system and resources like guided tours, historical information and a little touch of modern times amongst the days past.